-Ben Ellis is a lecturer in the Department of Physiotherapy at Oxford Brookes University, United Kingdom (@bendotellis).
+Ben Ellis is a lecturer in the Department of Physiotherapy at Birmingham University in the United Kingdom (@bendotellis).

 Nina Rydland Olsen is Associate Professor at the Department of Occupational therapy, physiotherapy and radiography at Western Norway University of Applied Sciences, Norway (@ninarydolsen).

 Anthea Rhoda is a Professor in the Department of Physiotherapy at the University of the Western Cape, South Africa and the Dean of the Faculty of Community and Health Sciences.
 She conducts research in the areas of interprofessional education and collaborative practice and stroke rehabilitation.
 She is a South African National Research Foundation rated researcher and a faculty member of the Southern African FAIMER Regional Institution.
 She is an Associate editor for African Journal of Health Professions Education.